Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach

-A key challenge we resolve is estimating the VCG price with no prior knowledge of the MDP.
-In particular, the VCG price charged to each agent $i$ is characterized by the externality of that agent, that is, the difference between the maximimum social welfare of the whole group and that when agent $i$ is absent ~\citep{karlin2017game, groves1979efficient}.
+A key challenge we resolve is estimating the VCG price without prior knowledge of the MDP.
+In particular, the VCG price charged to each agent $i$ is characterized by the externality of that agent, that is, the difference between the maximum social welfare of the whole group and that when agent $i$ is absent ~\citep{karlin2017game, groves1979efficient}.
 In other words, it is the loss that an agent's participation incurs on other agents' welfare.
-Estimating the VCG price, in our dynamic setting, involves learning the optimal policy of of the fictitious problem where agent $i$ is absent.
-Such a policy is never executed by the seller and thus it is challenging to assess its uncertainty from data.
-For instance, existing confidence-bound-based algorithms would not explore such a fictitious policy as these methods reduce uncertainty in a trial-and-error fashion, thereby precluding efficient estimation of VCG prices via a direct application of online RL algorithms ~\citep{2019Provably, 2019Provably0, zhou2021nearly}.
+Estimating the VCG price in our dynamic setting requires learning the optimal policy of the fictitious problem where agent $i$ is absent.
+Such a policy is never executed by the seller, and thus it is challenging to assess its uncertainty from data.
+Existing methods target to estimate the optimal policy well.
+However, they have no guarantees on how well they estimate the fictitious policies.
+Therefore it is impossible to accurately estimate VCG prices via a direct application of prior online RL algorithms~\citep{2019Provably, 2019Provably0, zhou2021nearly}.

 To address this challenge, our algorithm incorporates a reward-free exploration subroutine to ensure sufficient coverage over the policy space, thereby reducing the uncertainty of all policies, ensuring that we can even reduce the uncertainty about the fictitious policies~\citep{jin2020reward, 2020On, 2021On, zhang2021near, kaufmann2021adaptive}.
 However, such a reward-free approach comes at a price---our proposed approach attains $\tilde{\cO}(T^{2/3})$ regret in terms of social welfare, agent utility, and seller utility, as opposed to the common $\tilde {\cO} (T^{1/2}) $ regret in online RL \citep{2019Provably}.
-Moreover, we further derive a matching lower bound for the regrets, showing that our algorithm is minimax optimal up to multiplicative factors of problem dependent terms.
+Moreover, we further derive a matching lower bound for the regrets, showing that our algorithm is minimax optimal up to multiplicative factors of problem-dependent terms.